TommasoBelluzzo/MacroUO/README.md

 # MacroUO

-Inspired by UO Loop, MacroUO is a simple third party macro utility for Ultima Online.
+Inspired by UO Loop, MacroUO is a simple third party automation/macro utility for Ultima Online.
 I am still maintaining it because a lot of people I know are still playing Ultima Online and, over the past years, it became very popular on some servers.

 ## Documentation